Last updated February 21st, 2025

 Yes, if food goes bad then you definitely don’t want to eat it.
 But that doesn’t mean you have to throw it in the trash, where it’ll end up sitting in a landfill and producing harmful greenhouse gasses that contribute to climate change.
 Instead, you can compost and turn that food waste into nutrient-rich soil for your own backyard.

-But in the meantime, there are a ton of resources online about composting and cool products like this kitchen composter to help you get started.
+Unfortunately, composting is not quite that accessible in many areas of the country still.
+But if you have the ability to, there are a ton of resources online about composting and cool products like this kitchen composter to help you get started.
 If you already compost, let us know your favorite products and methods in the comments of this post!

 Hopefully the tips and tricks in this post are helpful as you begin your journey to reducing your kitchen food waste!
 It takes a conscious effort at first, but over time these food waste-reducing habits will begin to feel like second nature.
 And by doing your part to reduce your home’s food waste, you’re helping the Earth become a better place to live every day.